 However, these pocket tripods don’t offer on-ground stability, and their rubber feet require a solid surface.
 It is ideal to either carry these in your hands or place them on a countertop or table.

 Over To You!

 Let’s say if budget isn’t an issue, it’s worth investing in a tripod that costs more than $300.

-The more expensive you see, the more professional feature you can expect it from like build quality and material an so on.
+The more expensive you see, the more professional feature you can expect like the build quality and material, and so on.

-However, if you want know the best overall tripod for dslr cameras, then goes to the Vanguard Alta Pro.
+However, if you want to know the best overall tripod for DSLR cameras, then go to the Vanguard Alta Pro.
 It offers everything you’d want from a tripod, and there’s no need to break the bank.